ⓘ Let’s Set the Record Straight First

 Life Estate: Stay in Your Home, But With Trade-Offs

 With a life estate deed, you keep the right to live in the home for life, and the property passes outside probate.
 Done early enough, a life estate can support Medicaid planning goals because the remainder interest transfer can clear the look-back period.
+The downside?
+You generally can’t sell or refinance without cooperation from the remainder owners.
+This can spark conflict if circumstances change and complicate decisions when the home needs to be sold to fund care.

 For example, Mrs. Jackson records a life estate deed in 2018 and applies for Medicaid in 2024.
 Because the remainder interest transfer falls outside the five-year window, she avoids a transfer penalty—assuming no other disqualifying transfers and proper execution.